thafeezz/MTCdocs/frontend/content/docs/lib/classes/EECS/491/notes.md

   - use binary exponential backoff to make livelock astronomically improbable
   - paxos prefers safety over liveness
 - multi-shot paxos uses paxos to agree on an event for multiple instances in a log
-  - so consider a log, the $i$th index is the value that was voted on thru paxos
+  - so consider a log, the {%math%}i{%/math%}th index is the value that was voted on thru paxos
     - each element of the log is voted on using paxos
   - use an RSM (replicated state machine) to handle the logic of creating the paxos log (project 3)
 - leader paxos